It’s important to understand the signs of potential distress. And to know where to turn for support when coping with triggers at school or work.

 By late September, some young adults may be beginning to feel uncomfortable.
 An inability to meet the basic expectations of getting to class and completing assignments can leave one feeling overwhelmed.

-Regardless of the specifics, feeling hopeless about a situation that has spun out of control or gotten away from you can lead to a crisis.
+Regardless of the specifics, feeling hopeless about a situation that has spun out of control can lead to a crisis.

 While those with existing partners may be struggling with long-distance relationships, others may be unable to forge new relationships.
 Not being able to meet personal goals, such as developing an intimate and supportive partnership, can lead to feelings of sadness, low self-esteem and even despair.

 All of these can lead to a crisis point.
 Knowing where to find help can prevent a difficult period from becoming an acute crisis.

 Here’s Where to Look